markoselchanec/ServiceProviderManager/README.md

 ## Tools used

--Visual Studio
+- Visual Studio
--SQL Server Management Studio
+- SQL Server Management Studio

 ## How to use